0xC0000054/sc4-resource-loading-hooks/README.md

 would log the TGI values of all 'Type 21' exemplars.

 The log will be written to a `SC4ExemplarLoad.log` file in the same folder as the plugin.
+The logging will also slow down your game.

 ## Troubleshooting